IMG_6690.jpg

 Screen+Shot+2019-08-01+at+7.55.24+PM.jpg

-Abigail earned a Bachelor’s in History and a minor in Classics from University of Kentucky before going on to graduate from Tufts University with a Master’s in History and Museum Studies.
-She has edited for the Education Abroad department’s blog at University of Kentucky as well as for the Tufts Museum Studies newsletter/blog.
-Abby’s research interests, including her research for her BA and MA theses, involve women in the ancient Mediterranean and medieval gender and sexuality studies.
-She has worked with material culture through internships with well-known museums such as the Museum of Fine Arts in Boston and the Smithsonian’s National Air and Space Museum.
-She continues to foster her love of writing at her current position at a wellness center by stepping up as an editor of their business’ blog.
+Abigail earned a Bachelor’s in History and a minor in Classics from the University of Kentucky before graduating from Tufts University with a Master’s in History and Museum Studies.
+Her major historical research interests include women in the ancient Mediterranean and medieval gender and sexuality studies.
+She worked with material culture at museums such as the Museum of Fine Arts in Boston and the Smithsonian’s National Air and Space Museum.
+She currently administrates at a national laboratory.

 vmooreoafa2.jpg